Kraken-CI/website/docs/philosophy.md

 ![Wheel](/img/wheel.png)

-Remember - beacuse of improvements to the pre-commit phase - engineers tend to submit **small changes frequently**, so now the cost of breaking the production code is even more minimized - because it is discovered as soon as possible, quickly targeted and can be effectively remedied.
+Remember - because of improvements to the pre-commit phase - engineers tend to submit **small changes frequently**, so now the cost of breaking the production code is even more minimized - because it is discovered as soon as possible, quickly targeted and can be effectively remedied.
 The result is a great improvement in the stability of the production code, that starts to be almost **always releasable**.
 An extra bonus is a big increase in engineering efficiency, who can focus their efforts on the building product value.

 ## Impact on culture